AlexGilleran/jsx-control-statements/README.md

 #### Comparison
 Arguments pro *JSX-Control-Statements* in comparison to pure JS solutions:

-* more intuitive and easier to handle for designers and people with non-heavy JS background
+* More intuitive and easier to handle for designers and people with non-heavy JS background
 * JSX does not get fragmented by JS statements
 * Better readability and neatness, but that probably depends on you

 Cons:

-* penalty on build-time performance
+* Penalty on build-time performance
-* depends on Babel 6
+* Depends on Babel 6
-* some Babel configuration
+* Some Babel configuration

 ### React Components
-Although there exists a reasonable amount of React components for conditionals, *JSX-Control-Statements* seems to be the only viable approach (see the [intro section](#a-note-on-transformation-and-alternative-solutions)) in this regard and there seems to be no alternative for loops.
+There are a reasonable amount of React components for conditionals (e.g. [react-if](https://github.com/romac/react-if)), *JSX-Control-Statements* is the only approach we know of that avoids execution of all branches (see the [intro section](#a-note-on-transformation-and-alternative-solutions)), and there seems to be no other component-based solution to looping - while it would be possible to make a component that renders everything in `props.children` for every element of an array, you'd have to access the members of the array in that component instead of the one that uses it.
-Nevertheless to sum up all pro arguments for this library:

-* conditionals are not flawed
+For more discussion on `If` in React by the react team, have a look at https://github.com/reactjs/react-future/issues/35.

+To sum up:

+* Conditionals don't execute invalid paths
-* loops with variable reference are made possible at all
+* Loops with variable references to each element and index are made possible
-* no penalty on the runtime performance
+* No penalty on runtime performance
-* no import / require statements needed to use control statements
+* No import / require statements needed to use control statements
-* it works exactly as JSX is supposed to work: Plain syntactic sugar
+* It works exactly as JSX is supposed to work: Plain syntactic sugar

 Cons:

-* depends on Babel 6
+* Depends on Babel 6
-* some Babel configuration
+* Some Babel configuration
-* penalty on build time performance
+* Slightly longer build times
+* Requires an extra plugin to work with ESLint

 ## Major Versions
 - 3.x.x is a pure Babel plugin supporting Babel >= 6.